-If you are new to WooCommerce or new to running a deal like this you might be wondering how the heck to do it, since standards coupons in WooCommerce don’t have this feature to check for the subtotal amount.
+If you are new to WooCommerce or running a deal like this, you might be wondering how to do it since standard coupons in WooCommerce don’t have this feature to check for the subtotal amount.

 The best way is to use a tool called Advanced Coupons for WooCommerce.
-Advanced Coupons is a coupon extension plugin which adds extra features to your regular coupons interface.
+Advanced Coupons is an extension plugin that adds extra features to your standard coupon interface.

 When you install Advanced Coupons you’ll instantly notice all the extra features you get on your coupons screen when you edit a coupon.
-It’s with this extra power that you can run the deals mentioned about where you need to check the subtotal.
+With this extra power, you can run the deals mentioned where you need to check the subtotal.

-Cart Conditions are a set of conditions that must be true before a coupon is allowed to be applied.
+Cart Conditions are conditions that must be true before a coupon is allowed to be applied.

-It works like a rules engine, so it can be very powerful.
+It works like a rules engine so that it can be compelling.

-In the following 3-minute video you’ll see just a snippet of what this can do by using the Cart Subtotal cart condition, but you can actually combine it with multiple other conditions to create more complex scenarios (eg. free shipping on orders over $150 but only for guests)
+In the following 3-minute video, you’ll see just a snippet of what this can do by using the Cart Subtotal cart condition, but you can combine it with multiple other conditions to create more complex scenarios (e.g., free shipping on orders over $150 but only for guests)

 Step By Step How To Check For Subtotal Before Applying A WooCommerce Coupon

-Here are the step by step instructions on how to check for the subtotal as your customer adds a coupon on your store.
+Here are the step-by-step instructions on checking for the subtotal as your customer adds a coupon:

 #1.
 Create your coupon